HSE Suicide Prevention Training

-The role of The HSE’s National Office for Suicide Prevention (NOSP) is to effectively support, inform, monitor, and coordinate the implementation of Connecting for Life, Ireland’s National Strategy to Reduce Suicide, 2015-2020.
+The HSE's National Office for Suicide Prevention (NOSP) effectively supports, informs, monitors, and coordinates the implementation of Connecting for Life, Ireland's National Strategy to Reduce suicide, 2015-2020.
 This strategy has now been extended to 2024.

 Connecting for Life is Ireland's national cross-sectoral strategy to prevent suicide, with 69 actions under the following 7 strategic goals.

 Under the Connecting for Life strategy, the following is a list of training that NOSP coordinates and funds.

 To find out where/when training is available or to book training, please click on the following: HSE Resource Officers for Suicide Prevention.

 Have peace of mind knowing you are ready to help

 SafeTALK (Suicide Alertness for Everyone) is an internationally recognised half-day training programme that prepares participants to identify and engage with people who may be having thoughts of suicide and to connect them to suicide first-aid resources.
 SafeTALK-trained helpers learn to recognise invitations and requests for help and how to take action to support people by connecting them with life-saving resources, supports and services.